caraweisman/abSENSE/README.md

 ### Quickstart: visualization

-A supplemental visualization script, __Plot_abSENSE.py__, performs the same analysis as above, but for one gene at a time, and also produces a visualization of the results (see PAPER CITATION).
+A supplemental visualization script, __Plot_abSENSE.py__, performs the same analysis as above, but for one gene at a time, and also produces a visualization of the results (see Weisman et al 2020).
 It is run in the same way, except that it also requires specifying which single gene in the bitscore input file you wish to analyze.

 To run abSENSE on gene GENEID contained in a given bitscore with a given distance file, type: